 - predicting threats and pressure to biodiversity from shifting human populations and changes in agricultural practices

 - quantifying the fragmentation and loss of remnant habitats

 - calculating economic metrics such as carbon storage

-As part of this work, JRC has developed a number of tools which help local and national experts around the world to supply information on the geographic areas where they have experience.
+As part of this work, JRC has developed a number of products and tools which help local and national experts around the world to supply information on the geographic areas where they have experience.